-My name is Sue, and I come from the UK.
-In 1997 I moved to Cyprus with my husband and our two sons.
+In 1997 I moved to Cyprus from the UK with my husband and our two sons, Daniel and Tim.
 You can read about us at our family website or about our daily life at my Cyprus blog.
 We decided to try home educating for our first year in Cyprus, while we settled in.

 You can also read about some of our early forays into home education in the home education diaries at the family website.
 These give day to day descriptions, showing how we gradually moved from ‘school at home’ to a more eclectic style,

-Daniel and Tim are now 30 and 28.
+Daniel and Tim are now 31 and 29.
 Daniel worked for a year at the local youth theatre company and then spent four years working on the ‘floating book ship’ MV Doulos from January 2006 until it retired from service in December 2009.
-He now works in Carlisle, doing media and audio-visual work.
-He was married at the end of April 2011 to Becky, whom he met on the Doulos; their first child was born in June 2014, their second in December 2016.
+He then spent about six years working in Carlisle, doing media and audio-visual work.
+He was married at the end of April 2011 to Becky, whom he met on the Doulos.
+Their first child was born in June 2014, their second in December 2016.
 They have gone as a family to spend a couple of years on another ship, based at present in Central and South America.